 For the more aesthetically inclined cook, how his cookware looks are nearly as important as how it performs.
 If that sounds like you, and if you have the money to spare, then this set is going to be an essential addition to your collection.

-That’s because this dishwasher safe Circulon cookware comes in an elegant, tulip-shaped design that is bound to add to the aesthetics of your kitchen.
+That’s because this dishwasher safe Circulon hard anodized nonstick cookware comes in an elegant, tulip-shaped design that is bound to add to the aesthetics of your kitchen.
 The stylish chocolate shade in which the manufacturers produce their hard-anodized material is also another reason for how good this set looks.

 Furthermore, the bases of all the cookware pieces are made from impact-bonded stainless steel, which is what makes them suitable for most stovetops, including gas and—yes—induction (although you might want to skip this one if you have magnetic stovetops).

-With this set, you’re getting a 1-quart pouring saucepan, 2 quart and 3-quart lidded saucepan, 8 quart, lidded stockpot, an 85-inch, and 10-inch French skillet, and 3 quarts covered sauté pan.
+With this set, you’re getting a 1-quart pouring saucepan, 2 quart and 3-quart lidded saucepan, 8 quart, lidded stockpot, an 85-inch, and 10-inch French nonstick skillet, and 3 quarts covered saute pan.
 It’s all here, and it’s definitely worth your money.

 8. Cooks Standard 10-Piece Multi-Ply Clad Stainless Steel Cookware Set